jekyll/jekyll-sass-converter/README.md

 `sass-embedded` is currently experimental and unstable.
 It requires Ruby 2.6 or higher.

 To use the `sass-embedded` implementation, you need to add a dependency on the `sass-embedded` gem.
-For example, `bundle add sass-embedded`.
+For example, if you're using a Gemfile, run `bundle add sass-embedded`.
 Then, you'll be able to specify `sass-embedded` in your `_config.yml`:

   ```yml